Rhode Island Testing

 - Mass.
 Dept. of Public Health: Information on the Outbreak of Coronavirus Disease 2019 (COVID-19)

-Gov. Charlie Baker announced asymptomatic people in eight cities including Fall River and New Bedford are urged to tested as part of his “Stop the Spread” campaign.
+Gov. Charlie Baker announced asymptomatic people in higher risk cities including Fall River and New Bedford are urged to tested as part of his “Stop the Spread” campaign.
 The tests are free, and a full list of sites can be found here.

 Information continues to evolve quickly, so it is encouraged that all those looking to be tested contact the testing site prior to arrival.
 Many sites may also require pre-screening, a referral and/or an appointment.